YizeZhang/Net_Diff/README.md

    2. Add Doppler selection in GUI

 2017/09/16
    1. Add RINEX editing in GUI, modify GUI

+2017/09/18
+   1. Add Time and Coordinate Transfer in GUI.